miguelmota/miguelmota.github.io/content/blog/checkpoint-git-commit-objects-to-ethereum-and-verify-with-merkle-proofs.md

 images: [checkpoint-and-verification-processes.png]
 ---

-In this tutorial we'll go through how to create a smart contract on [Ethereum](https://www.ethereum.org/) that can notarize git commits and offer the ability to verify that a commit was published via verification with a merkle tree proof of git commit hash logs.
-Then we'll be using git hooks to publish the commit on-chain on every tagged release.
+In this guide we'll go through creating a smart contract on [Ethereum](https://www.ethereum.org/) that notarizes git commits only if the commit date is within the allocated window of time and offer the ability to verify that a commit was published by verifying with merkle proofs composed from commit hash logs.
+Then we'll be using git pre-push hooks to publish the commit on-chain on every tagged release.

-Schematics to help visualize the processes:
+Here's some schematics to help visualize the processes:

 ![checkpointing and verification processes diagrams](checkpoint-and-verification-processes.png "Checkpoint and verification processes")